 Membership Application: An application or renewal for membership requires the ownership of a road worthy Mazda Miata.
-The club officers have the authority to make limited exceptions for renewing members under special circumstances on a case by case basis.
-The primary exception will be provided for active members with 5 or more years of membership who meet ALL of the following conditions: a) have not allowed their membership to expire; b) served as a club officer and/or sponsored numerous club events; and c) own a 2-seater sports car as determined by the club officers.
+The club officers have the authority to make limited exceptions for renewing members no longer owning a Miata.
+The primary exception will be provided for active members with 5 or more years of membership who meet ALL of the following conditions: a) have not allowed their membership to expire; b) served as a club officer for three or more years; and c) own a 2-seater sports car as determined by a majority vote of the club officers.
 Members with 5 or more years of membership reaching the age of 65 may remain in the club (paying yearly dues and completing the yearly application) regardless of their ownership of a Miata or an approved sports car.
 Other exceptions may be made by unanimous vote of the current club officers (8/25/2018)

 Membership Fees: Annual dues are set at $25 which include owner and passenger.
 Dues are waived for club officers in appreciation of their time and effort on behalf of the club.
 Dues run from January 1 to December 31 of each year (12/3/2013).
 No reduction or pro-rationing based on joining date will be granted, nor refund given once the Kick-Off Brunch is held each year (11/9/2016).